junxit/us-congress-bills-110/metadata.md

 - 2008-02-28 — Introduced in House
 - 2008-02-28 — Introduced in House
 - 2008-02-28 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-03-13 — Committee Consideration and Mark-up Session Held.
+- 2008-03-13 — Ordered to be Reported by Voice Vote.
+- 2008-04-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-04-14 — Considered under suspension of the rules. (consideration: CR H2231-2234)
+- 2008-04-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5517.
+- 2008-04-14 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
+- 2008-04-15 — Considered as unfinished business. (consideration: CR H2322-2323)
+- 2008-04-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 191). (text: CR 4/14/2008 H2231)
+- 2008-04-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 191).(text: CR 4/14/2008 H2231)
+- 2008-04-15 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
+5719.